 As of June 2020, the Plymouth Village facility produces a Class B material which they land apply after dewatering with a rotary screw press and lime stabilization.
 Plymouth Village Water and Sewer District (PVWSD) receives septage from 72 towns in the region and have been asked to look upstream as a way to minimize PFAS in the septage accepted.
 While the District has not yet had to turn away septage, if these concerns persist, they may need to consider screening or ultimately turning away septage producers and associated revenue.
 The District has been following PFAS concerns since the initial drinking water and groundwater regulations were proposed in January 2019 by NHDES.
 The District's biggest concern regarding PFAS is having the responsibility of managing these contaminants placed on the municipalities and management facilities.
-Under the guidance of NHDES, the District has collected samples of their sludge and results show an elevated PFAS in a biosolids matrix has not been established.
+Under the guidance of NHDES, the District has collected samples of their sludge and results show an elevated PFAS concentration - though it is important to note that an approved EPA method for testing PFAS in a biosolids matrix has not been established.
 While the District's end use site has not changed in response to PFAS concerns, they are looking towards a back-up plan, which would likely be shipping their residuals out of the country.
 PVWSD has identified potential outlets and evaluated equipment capable of minimizing the overall product volume, but these alternatives all come at a much higher cost.